Find M4: An easy to spot globular cluster near Antares

 In early June, Antares is highest in the sky around midnight your local time (1 a.m. daylight saving time).
 That means it’s high in the south for Northern Hemisphere viewers, and overhead for Southern Hemisphere viewers.
 The stars return to the same place in the sky some two hours earlier every month.
 So, Antares is highest up around 10 p.m.
 (11 p.m. daylight saving time) in early July, and 8 p.m.
 (9 p.m. daylight saving time) in early August.

-You might glimpse M4 on a very dark, moonless night.
-If you can’t see it, use binoculars to sweep for it.
-Antares and M4 readily fit inside the same binocular field of view, with M4 appearing a bit more than 1 degree to the west (or right) of Antares.
+Antares and M4 fit inside the same binocular field of view, with M4 appearing a bit more than 1 degree to the west of Antares.
 For reference, a typical binocular field has a diameter of 5 to 6 degrees.
-M4 looks like a rather dim, hazy star in binoculars, and you might want a telescope to begin to resolve this cluster into stars.
+M4 looks like a rather dim, hazy star in binoculars.

-History and science of M4.
-The comet hunter Charles Messier (1730-1817) listed M4 as object #4 in his famous Messier catalog.
-The Messier catalog listed over 100 deep-sky objects that look like comets, but really aren’t.
+Swiss astronomer Jean-Philippe Loys de Chéseaux discovered M4 in 1746.
+However, it’s named after comet hunter Charles Messier (1730-1817).
+He listed M4 as object #4 in his famous Messier catalog.
+The catalog listed over 100 deep-sky objects that look like comets but really aren’t.
 Charles Messier wanted to steer comet hunters away from these faint fuzzies that masquerade as comets.